 To fix this is very easy to remove the caching.

 How to change the cache setting

-Go to your login page for Cloudflare, and click on the menu item, Caching.
+Login to your Cloudflare account.
+Then on the Cloudflare dashboard, click on the menu item, Caching.

 Now, change the Browser Cache Expiration setting to Respect Existing Headers from the drop-down selection box.